logzio/documentation/docs/user-guide/observability/faq.md

 The AI Agent is currently in beta and may not always be fully accurate.
 We recommend reviewing the information for confirmation.
 :::

-AI Agent is Logz.io's chat-driven, AI-enhanced platform, enabling active dialogue with your data.
+AI Agent is part of Logz.io's Observability IQ suite.
+It provides a chat-driven, AI-enhanced platform, that enables active dialogue with your data.
 You can access it from your **[Explore](https://app.logz.io/#/dashboard/explore)**, **[Kubernetes 360](https://app.logz.io/#/dashboard/observability/k8s360)**, and **[App 360](https://app.logz.io/#/dashboard/spm/services/table)** dashboards, where you can transition from merely observing data to actively acquiring immediate insights on your metrics, identifying anomalies, discerning trends, and assessing the well-being of your ecosystem in real time.

 ### What kind of information can I get from the AI Agent?